IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance_template.html.markdown

   **Note:**
     - only one of [**dedicated_host**, **dedicated_host_group**, **placement_group**] can be used

-- `default_trusted_profile_auto_link` - (Optional, Boolean) If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
+- `default_trusted_profile_auto_link` - (Optional, Forces new resource, Boolean) If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
 Default value : **true**
-- `default_trusted_profile_target` - (Optional, String) The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
+- `default_trusted_profile_target` - (Optional, Forces new resource, String) The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
 - `image` - (Required, String) The ID of the image to create the template.
 - `keys` - (Required, List) List of SSH key IDs used to allow log in user to the instances.
-- `metadata_service_enabled` - (Optional, Boolean) Indicates whether the metadata service endpoint is available to the virtual server instance.
+- `metadata_service_enabled` - (Optional, Forces new resource, Boolean) Indicates whether the metadata service endpoint is available to the virtual server instance.
 Default value : **false**
 - `name` - (Optional, String) The name of the instance template.
 - `placement_group` - (Optional, Force new resource, String) The placement restrictions to use for the virtual server instance.
 Unique Identifier of the placement group where the instance is placed.